wassname/attentive-neural-processes/readme.md

 ![](docs/19.png)

-Compare this to a quick LSTM baseline, which didn't predict this divergance from the pattern.
+Compare this to a quick LSTM baseline below, which didn't predict this divergance from the pattern.
 (Bear in mind that I didn't tweak this model as much).
-The uncertainty and prediction are also less smooth.
+The uncertainty and prediction are also less smooth and the log probability is lower.

 ![](docs/lstm_with_context.png)